Refresh your darkroom practice and delve deeper into the magic of black-and-white photography!

-Over four consecutive weeks, darkroom specialist Wouter Van de Voorde will lead you through a range of advanced darkroom practices including printing on fibre based paper, selenium toning prints, making mosaic enlargements, digitising negatives and exploring the the multigrade system.
+Over four consecutive weeks, a darkroom specialist tutor will lead you through a range of advanced darkroom practices, including printing on fibre-based paper, selenium toning prints, dodging and burning, digitising negatives and exploring the multigrade system.

 This workshop is designed to give you more guided mileage in the darkroom, increase your confidence and ability to use the darkroom independently and advance your understanding of the wide variety of analogue practice.
-Wouter will work with you individually responding to your particular needs and interests.
+The tutor will work with you individually, responding to your needs and interests.

 This workshop is perfect if you’ve completed our Introduction to Black & White Darkroom workshop, or have some experience in the darkroom and a budding analogue practice.
-If you’re not sure if you have enough darkroom experience please give us a ring to discuss.
+If you’re unsure if you have enough darkroom experience, please give us a ring or send us an email at [email protected] to discuss.

 PhotoAccess is located within the Manuka Arts Centre